A cratered field, a mangled fence. Clues emerge from strike that killed 12 children in Golan Heights

-Israel accused Hezbollah in Lebanon of deliberately targeting civilians, while Hezbollah quickly issued a rare denial of any responsibility for the attack.
+Israel accused Hezbollah in Lebanon of deliberately targeting civilians, while the Lebanese militant group quickly issued a rare denial of any responsibility for the attack.

-With Israel vowing retaliation for the highest civilian death toll in Israel-held territory since Hamas' Oct.
-7 attack, diplomats rushed to prevent an escalation that could spiral into an all-out war after months of exchanges between Israel and Hezbollah over the border.
+With Israel vowing retaliation for what was the highest civilian death toll in Israel-held territory since Hamas' Oct.
+7 attack on southern Israel, diplomats rushed to prevent an escalation that could spiral into an all-out war after months of exchanges between Israel and Hezbollah over the Lebanese-Israeli border.

 Weapons experts told The Associated Press that evidence points to a rocket from Lebanon hitting the field.
 But they raised the possibility that the hit on civilians was an accident.